eesyuen09/tp/docs/DeveloperGuide.md

 Given below is a list of enhancements we plan to implement in future versions of Tuto:

 1. **Bulk attendance marking for entire class:** Currently, tutors must mark attendance for each student individually using `att -m s/STUDENT_ID d/DATE t/CLASS`.
 For a class with 20-30 students, this becomes tedious and time-consuming.
 We plan to add a bulk marking feature that allows tutors to mark attendance for all students in a specific class at once.
 For example, `att -m d/10112025 t/Math` would mark all students enrolled in the Math ClassTag as present for that date.
 This would significantly reduce the time needed to take attendance at the beginning of each lesson.
+2. **Introduce third fee state — WAIVED/SKIPPED:**
+   At present, fee tracking uses only two states: **PAID** and **UNPAID**.
+   In future releases, we plan to introduce a third state, **WAIVED** (or **SKIPPED**), to handle non-billable months such as holidays, term breaks, or periods without lessons.
+   This enhancement will:
+    - Accurately reflect months where no tuition fees are due.
+    - Allow tutors to “skip” months without breaking the sequential payment validation rule.
+    - Improve clarity in fee reports by distinguishing “not billed” months from “unpaid” ones.

+   This addition will also enhance flexibility in long-term record management and improve real-world applicability for tutoring scenarios involving variable schedules.

 ### \[Proposed\] Undo/redo feature